CHIP-SPV/chipStar/bitcode/README-devicelib.md

 # CHIP-SPV Device Library

 This directory contains the source code for the CHIP-SPV Device Library.
-The header files declare math functions and intrinsics that can be used inside kernel code with C++ linkage and call un underlaying device-side function.
+The header files declare math functions and intrinsics that can be used inside kernel code with C++ linkage and call an underlaying device-side function.
 The device-side function implementations are provided either by OpenCL, OCML, or our own custom implementation.

 ## Device-side Function Headers
 The headers for device-side functions can be found in `CHIP-SPV/include/hip/devicelib`.
 The header files are not provided by HIP-COMMON so instead these headers file were assmebled by hand from the official CUDA and HIP documentation: